Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Experimental Results

+\paragraph{Effect of the Number of Induced Schemas.} We investigate the effect of varying the number of schemas on CIRF's zero-shot stance detection performance.
+As illustrated in Figure~\ref{schema_num}, the model's performance remains highly stable across a wide range of schema counts, with only minor fluctuations (generally less than 1 point) observed for each dataset.
+This robustness indicates that CIRF is largely insensitive to the schema number: a moderate schema set is sufficient to capture key reasoning patterns, and further increasing the number yields little additional benefit or risk of instability.
+These results support our hypothesis that stance reasoning can be well-abstracted by a structured, logic-inspired schema set, and demonstrate that CIRF is practical and easy to tune in real-world scenarios.

-We examine how varying the number of schema filters affects model performance.
-As shown in Figure~\ref{filters_num_selected}, $F_{avg}$ on VAST, SEM16$_{avg}$, and COVID-19$_{avg}$ remains highly stable as the filter count increases from 8 to 64, with fluctuations within 0.5 points.
-This result demonstrates that CIRF requires only a modest number of schema filters to capture the essential, transferable reasoning patterns for zero-shot stance detection.
-The stability suggests that the induced cognitive schemas are compact yet expressive, and that increasing filter count beyond a certain threshold yields diminishing returns.
-Importantly, this robustness makes CIRF easy to tune and deploy, unlike many deep models that are sensitive to hyperparameter choices.
-It also empirically supports our design hypothesis: stance reasoning across domains can be well-abstracted by a concise set of logic-based schemas, enhancing both interpretability and generalization.
-Overall, CIRF’s performance is both effective and robust with respect to this key hyperparameter, facilitating practical application in diverse and resource-constrained settings.
+\paragraph{Effect of Top-$g$ Schema Graph Selection.} We analyze how varying the number of schema graphs dynamically selected during inference affects CIRF's zero-shot stance detection performance.
+As shown in Figure~\ref{schema_num}, performance across all datasets remains highly stable as the number of selected schema graphs increases from 2 to 16, with only minor fluctuations observed for each dataset.
+The absence of any clear trend or performance drop demonstrates that CIRF is robust to this hyperparameter, and that a modest number of selected schema graphs is sufficient to capture the essential reasoning patterns for each instance.
+Increasing the number beyond this range offers little additional benefit.
+These findings support our design hypothesis that stance reasoning can be abstracted by a compact set of logic-based schema graphs, and further simplify model tuning and deployment, confirming that CIRF is practical and easy to adapt to diverse domains and resource settings.